Sunflower seed: Usage

-Sunflower seeds are commonly eaten as a snack, but can also be consumed as part of a meal.
-They can be used as garnishes or ingredients in various recipes.
+Sunflower seeds are commonly consumed as a snack, but can also be consumed as part of a meal or as a garnish.
 The seeds may be sold as in-shell seeds or dehulled kernels or be sprouted and eaten in salads.

 When in-shell seeds are processed, they are first dried.
 Afterwards, they may be roasted or dusted with salt or flour for the preservation of flavor.

 Sunflower seeds sold by the bag are either eaten plain, salted (sometimes called 'plain') or with flavoring added by the manufacturer.
-Flavor examples include barbecue, pickle, hot sauce, bacon, ranch, and nacho cheese.

 In-shell, sunflower seeds are particularly popular in Mediterranean, Eastern European, and Asian countries where they can be bought freshly roasted and are commonly consumed as street food, the hull being cracked open with the teeth and spat out, while in many countries, they can be bought freshly packed in various roasted flavors.
 In the United States, they are commonly eaten by baseball players as an alternative to chewing tobacco.

 Mechanically dehulled kernels are sold raw or roasted and are sometimes added to bread and other baked goods for their flavor.
 Sunflower seed brittle is produced by embedding the kernels in hard sugar candy.
 In Belarus, Russia, Ukraine, Bulgaria and Romania, roasted ground seeds are used to make a type of halva.

 Sunflower butter is similar to peanut butter, but made from sunflower seeds instead of peanuts, and may be a substitute for those with nut allergies.
 However, sunflower seeds may also cause allergies in rare cases.

 Sunflower seeds are commonly used as food for pets, typically being included in birdseed mix for bird feeders.